How Many Eigenvalues of a Random Symmetric Tensor are Real?: Introduction

+Gaussian tensors of order $p=2$ are better known under another name: the \emph{Gaussian Orthogonal Ensemble}.
+If $A\in S^2(\HR^n)$ is a matrix from this ensemble, we write $A\sim \mathrm{GOE}(n)$.
+For $u\in \HR$, let us denote

+where $I_n$ is the $n\times n$ identity matrix.
+The proof of \cref{cor} is based on the computation of~$\cI_n(u)$.
 We remark that $\lvert \cJ_n(u)\rvert \leq \cI_n(u)$ by the triangle inequality.
-A computation of $\cJ_n(u)$ can be found in \cite[Sec.
-22]{mehta} and the ideas in this paper are very much inspired by this reference.
-In fact, $\cI_n(u)$ can be expressend in terms of~$\cJ_n(u)$ and a collection of \emph{Hermite polynomials}.
-The following is our first main contribution.
+A computation of $\cJ_n(u)$ can be found in \cite[Section 22]{mehta} and the ideas in this paper are inspired by the computations in this reference.
+The following result, which is new to our best knowledge, shows that $\cI_n(u)$ can be expressend in terms of~$\cJ_n(u)$ and a collection of \emph{Hermite polynomials}.

 \begin{thm}[The expected absolute value of the determinant of a GOE matrix] Let $u\in\HR$ be fixed.
 Define the functions $P_{-1}(x),P_0(x),P_1,(x),P_2(x),\ldots$ via